-Shared stewardship will replace a more transactional, and too often adversarial, approach to funding and delivery that has existed in the skills sector.
+Shared stewardship replaces a more transactional, and too often adversarial, approach to funding and delivery that has existed in the skills sector.
 It will ensure the funding available under the National Skills Agreement is used to achieve the best possible outcomes based on collaboration, agreed targets and priorities and an evidence-based approach to drive continuous improvement.

-A key deliverable of the stewardship model will be publicly available national and jurisdictional skills plans that set out how governments will meet the outcomes sought for the skills sector and deliver on agreed national priorities and targets, including both new reforms and existing programs.
+Key deliverables of the stewardship model are publicly available national and jurisdictional skills plans that set out how governments will meet the outcomes sought for the skills sector and deliver on agreed national priorities and targets, including both new reforms and existing programs.